-Buses do not leave the school until 10 minutes after school ends, so pupils should not miss their bus.
+Buses do not leave the school until at least 5 minutes after school ends, so pupils should not miss their bus.
 If a pupil does miss the bus, they must report to the school office when parents will be contacted to make arrangements to transport the pupil home.